 How long should you spend helping children with school homework?

-UK parents on average spend 3.6 hours per week helping their child with their school homework, according to the Varkey Foundation’s latest Global Parent’s Survey.
+UK parents on average spend 3.6 hours per week helping their child with their school homework, according to the Varkey Foundation’s Global Parents' Survey.

 Whilst responses from the 1,000 UK parents varied from ‘no help’ given to ‘seven or more hours’ per week given, nearly half said they spend between one and four hours per week helping their child academically, and another two-thirds (63%) said they were happy with the amount of time they spend helping with school homework.